Anton87/NERDemo/README.md

 To do so, first, it retrieves the list of sentences from the CAS passed in input to the `convert()` method.

-Then, for each sentence, it stores in the `ctokens` map the information about the tokens appering in the sentence.
-Information about a single token is stored in a Row object.
+Then, for each sentence, it stores in the `ctokens` map the information about the tokens appearing in the sentence.
+Information about a single token is stored in a *Row* object.

 A Row object contains the following information about a token: